 10. Day trip to Cahuita National Park

-A coastal park that is packed with wildlife, wild beach of the black sand and white sand variety, visiting Cahuita National Park should be on your list of things to do when you’re in Puerto Viejo.
+A coastal park that is packed with wildlife, wild beach of the black sand and white sand variety, visiting Cahuita National Park should be on your list.
 Even better, why not stay overnight?
 Cahuita is arguably what Puerto Viejo was like 10 years ago (I should know, I visited Puerto Viejo back then).
 And is perfect if you’re looking for a laid back small-town Costa Rican vibe.
 You can read my guide to Cahuita and how to get there.